xeroxzone/equivalent-js/docs/MODULE_MANAGER.md

 ### Configure environment parameter

 The default environment is "dev".
-This mode load and enables access to test and doc runner.
+This mode enables access to test and doc runner.

 If the environment is set something else instead of "dev" the test and doc runner get not initialized.

-Also the manager is trying to use concatenated minified preloaded in DOM available framework module classes if the environment parameter is not "dev".
+Also the manager is trying to use concatenated preloaded in DOM available framework module classes if the environment parameter is not "dev".

 ## The Module Autoload Declaration